-To overcome this limitation in the SAIGUP models, we exaggerated the volume of the cells in the boundaries of the model that are supposed to be open.
-The large pore volumes on the boundaries avoid extreme pressure build-up due to injecting in a closed system.
-On the other hand, the study is limited to the region near the well.
-Since the high pressures are happening near the injector, this is more interesting to study for a pressure build-up around the well rather than looking at the entire region influenced by the injection pressure.
+To overcome this limitation in the SAIGUP models, we exaggerated the cell volumes at the model boundaries that are supposed to be open.
+The large pore volumes on the boundaries avoid extreme pressure build-up caused by injecting into a closed system.
+However, the study is limited to the region near the well.
+Because the high pressures occur near the injector, it is more interesting to study pressure build-up around the well rather than examining the entire region influenced by the injection pressure.

 The pressure behavior is very sensitive to the way the boundaries are defined.
-In reality, there are different systems of aquifers.
-Some of them are large with huge pore-volumes.
-To model these aquifers, we can use smaller size models with open boundaries.
+In reality, there are different aquifer systems.
+Some aquifers are large with very large pore volumes.
+To model these aquifers, we can use smaller model domains with open boundaries.
 However, some aquifers are medium and small in size.
-To model these aquifers, we can assume semi-close and close boundaries.
-For any aquifer system, we can define the boundary by exaggerating the pore volume of the cells on the boundaries of the model.
-The transmissbilites of the boundary cells can be also modified to represent the size of the aquifer system.
-This controls the amount of pressure relaxation in the medium through the boundaries.
+To model these aquifers, we can assume semi-closed and closed boundaries.
+For any aquifer system, we can define the boundary by exaggerating the pore volume of the cells along the model boundaries.
+The transmissibilities of the boundary cells can also be modified to represent the size of the aquifer system, controlling the amount of pressure relaxation in the medium through the boundaries.

 If CO2 exists in the boundaries, relative permeability functions at the boundary can be modified in addition to the transmissibilities.
-The open boundaries in our study are considered to be fully open.
-This makes the pressure to relax through the boundaries and the results of our pressure study are influenced by this choice.
-While we have observed a considerable portion of cases with extreme pressures due to heterogeneity effects, the pressures reported in our study are moderate compared to not fully opened boundaries.
-The sensitivity analysis is based on comparing cases for their pressure values.
-Therefore, the outcome of sensitivity analysis should be valid regardless of the boundary choices.
-The size limitation in the SAIGUP models resulted in an extension to the current study in a project, which is called IGEMS [68].
+The open boundaries in our study are considered completely open.
+This assumption allows pressure to relax through the boundaries.
+However, the results of our pressure study are influenced by this choice.
+While we have observed a many cases with extreme pressures due to heterogeneity effects, the pressures reported in our study are moderate compared to partially closed boundaries.
+The sensitivity analysis is based on comparing the pressure values of the different cases.
+Therefore, the outcome of the sensitivity analysis should be valid regardless of the boundary choices.
+The size limitation in the SAIGUP models resulted in an extension to the current study, which is called IGEMS [68].

-The IGEMS models have larger size compared to the SAIGUP models.
+The IGEMS models are larger compared to the SAIGUP models.
 There is only one major structural trap in the SAIGUP models that allows for most of the injected CO2 to accumulate under the cap-rock.
-This is not sufficient for studying the effect of variations in the top-surface topography on the CO2 movement in the medium.
+This is not sufficient for studying the effect of variations in the top-surface topography on CO2 movement in the medium.
 The IGEMS study has focused on the structural trapping due to deformations in the top-surface morphology and faults.
-The results show that the structural trapping can be important in the amount of storage due to structural trapping and it can control the speed of the plume migrating under the top sealing cap-rock.
+The results show that structural trapping can be important in controlling the extent of CO2 storage due to structural trapping and controlling the speed of the plume migrating under the top sealing cap-rock.

-In the vertical scale the SAIGUP models can be improved by using a higher grid resolution.
-Variations in the vertical direction exist in considerably smaller scales than the lateral direction.
-In particular, this is more crucial for the long-term migration of CO2 where a thin plume of CO2 migrates beneath a sealing layer due to the buoyancy forces.
+In the vertical direction, the SAIGUP models can be improved with a higher grid resolution.
+Variations in the vertical direction exist at considerably smaller scales than in the horizontal.
+In particular, this is more important for the long-term CO2 migration in which a thin plume of CO2 migrates beneath a sealing layer due to buoyancy forces.

-Another issue to be mentioned is the assumption for geological uncertainties that are used in the stochastic analysis.
-We consider near uniform distributions for the probabilities of uncertain parameter values.
-While there is no loss of generality, there are too comments that could improve our analysis:
+Another issue to be mentioned is the geological uncertainty assumption used in the stochastic analysis.
+We consider nearly uniform distributions for the probabilities of uncertain parameter values.
+While there is no loss of generality, there are two comments that could improve our analysis:

-• In general, the uncertainty probability can be different than uniform distribution.
-Actually, these information are very case dependent and can change from one location to another.
+• In general, the uncertainty probability may not directly follow a uniform distribution.
+Actually, this information is very case dependent and can change from one location to another.